Login E-loket

 Procedure

 • Presubmission.
-All researchers who wish to propose a new project idea are strongly advised to send a presubmission inquiry in the form of a short abstract (see template) via e-mail to tbm@fwo.be.
+All researchers who wish to propose a new project idea are strongly advised to send a presubmission inquiry whether the proposal matches the strict eligibility criteria in the form of a short abstract (see template) via e-mail to tbm@fwo.be.
 It is possible to request an oral preliminary discussion at FWO.
+If desired, written feedback can also be given.
 In addition, some host institutions will organise information sessions and meetings in collaboration with the FWO.
 For more information, please contact the responsible department of your host institution.
 The presubmission inquiry must reach the FWO at the latest one week before the submission deadline.

 • Evaluation.
 Your proposal is reviewed by (inter)national experts who will first evaluate your proposal in writing.
 The evaluators are members of the TBM-expert panels, as well as external reviewers with specific expertise in the research domain of the project proposal.
 You will get the opportunity to respond to their remarks via a written rebuttal.
 Subsequently, the TBM-panel members will discuss and evaluate your proposal during a panel meeting at FWO.

 • Rebuttal.
-Between 8 and 19 September 2025 you will have the opportunity to respond in writing to the comments of the evaluators.
+Between 10 and 21 September 2026 you will have the opportunity to respond in writing to the comments of the evaluators.
 The supervisor-spokesperson of the application will receive an email invitation at the primary email address entered into the e-portal, i.e. the email address used to transfer the application to the main host institution.
 It is important to verify that the invitation of the FWO did not end up in a spam folder.
-If you have not received a notification by 8 September, you should alert the FWO as soon as possible.
+If you have not received a notification on 10 September, you should contact the FWO as soon as possible.
 It is advised to make prior arrangements for the drafting and submission of the rebuttal in case the supervisor-spokesperson is indisposed.
 In any case, force majeure must be demonstrated with a medical certificate or other relevant official document.

 • Decision.
 The expert panels will report to the board of trustees of the FWO.
 The board of trustees will decide on granting support.